Incremental Randomized Smoothing Certification: Experimental Results

-We compare the ACR of the baseline and \Tool{} for different DNN quantizations.
-We use $n=10^4$ for samples for certification of $g$.
-For certifying $g^p$, we consider $n^p$ values from $\{1\%, \dots 10\%\}$ of $n$.
-For CIFAR10, we consider $\sigma \in \{0.25, 0.5, 1.0$\}, similar to previous work \cite{DBLP:conf/icml/CohenRK19}.
-For ImageNet, we consider $\sigma \in \{0.5, 1.0, 2.0\}$.
-We perform experiments on $500$ images and compute the average certification time.
+We compare the ACR and the certification time of the baseline and \Tool{} for the common int8 quantization.
+We use $n=10^5$ samples for certification of $g$.
+For certifying $g^p$, we consider $n_p$ values from $\{5\%, \dots 50\%\}$ of $n$ and $\sigma=1$.
+We perform experiments on $500$ images and compute the total time for certifying $g^p$.

-Figure~\ref{fig:acr} presents the comparison between \Tool{} and RS.
-The x-axis displays the ACR and the y-axis displays the average certification time.
+Figure~\ref{fig:reduction} presents the comparison between \Tool{} and RS for int8 quantization.
+The x-axis displays the ACR and the y-axis displays the certification time.
 The plot consists of 10 markers each for the \Tool{} and the baseline representing a specific value of $n_p$.
 Expectedly, the higher the value of $n_p$, the higher the average time and ACR.
-The marker coordinate denotes the ACR and the average time for an experiment.
+The marker coordinate denotes the ACR and the time for an experiment.
 In all the cases, \Tool{} consistently takes less certification time to obtain the same ACR.

-Figure~\ref{fig:acr_a}, for ResNet-20 on CIFAR10, shows that \Tool{} gives 1.66x to 1.87x speedup for a given ACR.
-Figure~\ref{fig:acr_b}, for ResNet-110 on CIFAR10, shows that \Tool{} gives 2.44x to 2.86x speedup.
-Moreover, we see that \Tool{} achieves an ACR of more than 0.5 in 0.15s on average, whereas the baseline does not reach above 0.5 ACR for any of the $n_p$ values in our experiments.
+Figure~\ref{fig:reduction_a}, for ResNet-110 on CIFAR10, shows that \Tool{} reduced the certification time from 2.91 hours (baseline) to 0.71 hours, resulting in time savings of 2.12 hours (4.1x faster).
+Moreover, we see that \Tool{} achieves an ACR of more than 0.565, whereas the baseline does not reach this ACR for any of the $n_p$ values in our experiments.

-Figure~\ref{fig:acr_c}, for ResNet-50 on ImageNet, shows that \Tool{} gives 1.6x to 2.05x speedup for a given ACR.
-For most inputs, we observe that \Tool{} certifies a higher radius than the baseline.
-For CIFAR10 with ResNet-110 with $\sigma=1$, for 41\% of the inputs \Tool{} certifies a larger radius, for 52\% of inputs it certifies an equal radius, and for only 6\% inputs it certifies a smaller radius than the baseline.
+Figure~\ref{fig:reduction_b}, for ResNet-50 on ImageNet, for certifying an ACR of 0.875, \Tool{} substantially reduced certification time from 27.82 hours (baseline) to 22.45 hours, saving approximately 5.36 hours (1.24x faster).
+Additionally, \Tool{} achieved an ACR of 0.90 and reduced the certification time from 53.93 hours (baseline) to 40.58 hours, resulting in substantial time savings of 13.35 hours (1.33x faster).